desktop/dugite-native/docs/making-changes.md

 ## Changes to build configuration

-To avoid manual changes to build configurations which can be brittle and might introduce bugs, there are scripts defined to consume the `dependencies.json` file at the root of the repository and generate the required build configuration scripts.
+To avoid manual changes to build configurations, which can be brittle and might introduce bugs, scripts are used to consume the `dependencies.json` file at the root of the repository and generate the required build configuration scripts.

 The base config and scripts are found in these files: